 Here is a closeup of the actual focus encoder color coded and labeled with the binary value at each position: Nikon AF-S DX Nikkor 18-55mm f/3.5-5.6G VR Zoom Lens Focus Encoder Coding.
 While it has 6 bits, there are only 29 states.
 Interestingly, the codes for the near and far end-zones are complements of each-other, which is probably a coincidence but perhaps not. ;-)

-The Zoom encoder is longer because the zoom ring moves over a larger angle than the focus ring, but it's also wider.
+The Zoom encoder is longer because the Zoom Barrel moves over a larger angle than the Focus Ring, but it's also wider.
 Here is a closeup of the actual zoom encoder color coded and labeled with the binary value at each position: Nikon AF-S DX Nikkor 18-55mm f/3.5-5.6G VR Zoom Lens Zoom Encoder Coding.
 Like the focus encoder, it is a distance-1 code (but not the same one) with 6 bits but only 31 states.
 The common contact is on the opposite side of the coding strips for some unfathomable reason, the relative lengths of each code segment along its length may also differ, the code sequence is not the same (even accounting for the strip position swap), and there is a larger number of states.
 Aside from all the differences, everything is identical. ;-) Note that since the photo of the zoom encoder strip was taken in situ and it covers a large angle, the areas near the ends are squashed by perspective - the codes should be more spread out than they appear there.